Have you Been Charged with Armed Robbery in Georgia?

 In 2008, the Court of Appeals affirmed the conviction of armed robbery of the defendant.
 The Defendant, Jerome LeMon, went to a party with some friends.
 While at the party, he held a video camera in the face of girls and would ask them inappropriate questions.
 The host made LeMon leave, and he got into a car with two other men.
 While in the car, LeMon became infuriated and started yelling at the two other men.
 LeMon ordered them to turn over their cell phones, and when they refused, LeMon told them that he had a knife in his pocket, and he was going to stab him in the heart if he didn't give up his phone.
 The man gave LeMon the phone, and he threw them on the floor of the car.
 The Court found him guilty of armed robbery because he threatened the two men with his knife to get them to turn over their cell phones.
 Lemon v.
 State, 290 Ga.
 App.
 527 (2008).

 Penalty for Armed Robbery in Georgia

-The penalties for Armed Robbery are very stiff.
+Armed robbery is is a felony conviction in Georgia.
+The penalties for Armed Robbery in Georgia are very stiff.
 A conviction of Armed Robbery carries a potential sentence of ten to twenty years in prison with the very minimum being ten years in prison with no early release.
 Prison terms for life are another common penalty for Armed Robbery.